 Bundle Streaming Service (BSS) is a pair of complementary capabilities designed to provide satisfactory contemporaneous presentation of streamed data in transmission sequence, possibly with some omissions due to data loss in transit, while also supporting retrospective presentation of the same stream with all omissions automatically repaired by background retransmission.
+The two complimentary components are the BSS Database Library (5.1.1) and the BSS Protocol (5.1.2).

 BSS is not a video service per se: unlike the DLR technologies for video over DTN discussed above, it is not specifically tuned for video transmission.
 By the same token, it is not limited to video transmission: the general character of BSS data delivery can be applied to one-way voice transmission, to “real-time” telemetry, or to any other continuous data stream that can be transported by bundles.
 Good video display quality will always require application-layer data conditioning such as is performed by the DLT transparent gateway and direct H.264 systems.
 BSS, in contrast, focuses on transport resilience and buffer management.